enkidevs/curriculum/javascript/core/objects/converting-to-and-from-json.md

 ```

-To override the default behaviour of `JSON.stringify()` you can provide a key `toJSON` in your object, mapping to a function with your desire behaviour.
+To override the default behavior of `JSON.stringify()` you can provide a key `toJSON` in your object, mapping to a function with your desired behavior.

 Example: